woutishere122/BEWA/README.md

 ### Extract mean time series for each participant

-We extract the time series of our amygdala by using the mask.
+We extract the time series of our amygdala by using the mask for each participant seperately.

 ```bash
 fslmeants -i  sub-9001/ses-1/func/sub-9001_ses-1_task-rest_bold.nii.gz -o sub-9001_ses-1_ts.txt -m Seed/mas2k.nii.gz